Pitometsu/ppx_implicits/README.md

 ```
 here, `~_imp` is the sole constraint of the function `show_list_imp`.

-Policy `aggressive` removes this limitation: any function arrow can be
+Spec `aggressive` removes this limitation: any function arrow can be
 treated as constraint arrows.
 This is useful to use existing functions
 as implicit value instances without changing types.